YongliHe23/SequenceExamples-GE/ISMRM-Perfusion-Workshop-Pamplona-2025/README.md

 or want to share your own project with the community, see https://harmonizedmri.github.io/.

 We encourage you to **write Pulseq protocols into your next grant application!**
-Let us know and we'll provide you with template text for the Approach and Budget Justification sections.
+Let us know and we'll provide you with template text for the Approach and Budget Justification sections, as well as other guidance.